khaledlarbi/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there !
 I'm Khaled, I'm 25 and I live in France near to Paris.
-I built because I wanted to share what I learned in statistics.
+I built this site because I wanted to share what I have learned in statistics.
 You would find in :
-- "Lectures" all courses I gave between 2018 and now.
+- **Lectures** all courses I gave between 2018 and now.
-- "Project" : all (academic or not) projects I worked on.
+- **Project** : all (academic or not) projects I worked on.